 Women, beware: the next time you want to complain to your partner, as he does not understand you, take a deep breath and think this all the way through: maybe you are asking something beyond his power.

 A new study claims that men don’t understand women because they are not capable of interpreting the emotions of the opposite sex – at least from their eyes.

-Instead, men’s brain seems to be neurologically developed in such a way that they encode more easily the feelings of other men.
-This feature is believed to have important evolutionary usefulness, since it must have been a key factor for survival in the “wilder” era of the most powerful prevailing male.
+Instead, men’s brains seem to be neurologically developed in such a way that they encode more easily the feelings of other men.
+This feature is believed to have important evolutionary usefulness since it must have been a key factor for survival in the “wilder” era of the most powerful prevailing male.

 In order to find out whether men are able to encode the emotions of both sexes from an eminently expressive ‘mean’ – their eyes, Boris Schiffer, a psychiatrist of LWL Hospital University of Bochum in Germany, and his colleagues, performed a functional MRI in 22 men whose age ranged from 21 to 52 years (average age of volunteers was 36 years).

 Experts showed to volunteers some pictures depicting 36 pairs of eyes and asked them to describe the feelings they saw.
 Half of the photographs depicted women’s eyes and the other half showed men’s eyes presenting positive, negative, and neutral emotions, where participants had to assess each look, describing it as “skeptical” or “terrified”.